MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 The two main factors to consider when choosing which tenant(s) to provision for Mesh are:

-1. Which users you want to participate in immersive experiences
+1. Which users should be able to access immersive experiences.

-2. The tradeoffs between having unlimited control of a domain and having ultimate responsibility for running the domain securely and effectively.

-All users who will be participating in immersive experiences together must have native accounts in the same Microsoft Entra ID (formerly Azure Active Directory) - guess access to the tenant does not work.
+    All users who will be participating in immersive experiences together must have native accounts in the same Microsoft Entra ID ([formerly Azure Active Directory](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id)) - guest access to the tenant does not work.

+1. The tradeoffs between having unlimited control of a domain and having ultimate responsibility for running the domain securely and effectively.

 Provisioning up your primary production tenant for Mesh is recommended because it will give you the biggest scope to test with, but it may create overhead work through internal procedures and approvals.
 If you want to collaborate with people outside your production tenant, you might want to set up a seprate tenant just for Mesh.
 There is no technical barrier to